tripsnek/tmf-examples/angular-java-nx/README.md

 # In another terminal, start Angular client (port 4200)
 nx serve client

-# Or run both concurrently
-nx run-many --target=serve --projects=backend,client --parallel
 ```

 Visit http://localhost:4200 to see the reflective model editor in action.
-Data created in the Angular frontend is persisted by the Java Spring Boot backend.
+Data created in the Angular frontend is persisted by the Java Spring Boot backend (simple file-based persistence).

 ## The Model